-Russell Street School is committed to providing a welcoming, attractive and stimulating environment to support the needs and develop the learning of the children and families in the community.
+The whole team at Russell Street School is committed to providing a welcoming, attractive and stimulating environment to support the needs and develop the learning of the children and families in the community.
 Every child and family in our community is valued and diversity is celebrated.
 Our school is staffed by a team of qualified teachers and teaching assistants.
 The school provides a broad and balanced curriculum in a safe, stimulating and caring environment which allows everyone to achieve, develop, learn and grow.

-All areas of school life are inclusive and the teaching is tailored towards individual learning providing challenge and support, encouraging everyone to reach their full potential.
+All areas of school life are inclusive and the teaching is tailored towards individual learning providing challenge and support; encouraging everyone to reach their full potential.
 Staff provide a positive ethos to enable the children to work towards the development of 'life skills' and instil life-long learning aspirations for everyone through a range of activities which are fun and enjoyable.
-We are a Restorative school and believe that positive relationships are core to creating a fair, respectful and inclusive environment for learning.
+We believe that positive relationships are core to creating a fair, respectful and inclusive environment for learning.

 We endeavour to make every effort to achieve maximum inclusion of all pupils whilst meeting pupils' individual needs.
-Our Inclusion Policy reinforces the need for quality first teaching that is fully inclusive.
-The Governing Body will ensure that appropriate provision will be made for all pupils.
+This policy builds on our School Inclusion Policy, which recognises the entitlement of all pupils to a balanced, broadly based curriculum.
+Our SEND policy reinforces the need for quality first teaching that is fully inclusive.
+The Governing Body will ensure that appropriate provision will be made for all pupils with SEND.
+Our policy was developed after consultation with parents, local liaison group and the local authority.